stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/importformatoptions/get_keepsourcenumbering/_index.md

 title: Aspose::Words::ImportFormatOptions::get_KeepSourceNumbering method
 linktitle: get_KeepSourceNumbering
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::ImportFormatOptions::get_KeepSourceNumbering method.
+description: 'Aspose::Words::ImportFormatOptions::get_KeepSourceNumbering method.
 Gets or sets a boolean value that specifies how the numbering will be imported when it clashes in source and destination documents.
-The default value is false in C++.
+The default value is false in C++.'
 type: docs
 weight: 500
 url: /cpp/aspose.words/importformatoptions/get_keepsourcenumbering/